Thamgr/centaurea/README.md

 ![game gif](https://i.imgur.com/TOZB3zI.gif)

 We can see that it takes opponent's hanging pieces and retrieve own ones.
-Probably due to 1-depth searhc, it often misses simple tactics
+Probably due to 1-depth searhc, it often misses simple tactics.
+Yet it has already reached quite competitive level of play!